Records Management Policy

 - storing records not in active use until they can be disposed of, or archived, in accordance with the University's Records Management Procedures

-- maintaining and storing archived records to the appropriate standard and in accordance with the Public Records Act requirements until they are transferred to Archives New Zealand, and
+- maintaining and storing archival records in accordance with the requirements of the Public Records Act 2015 and the Information and Records Standard until they are transferred to Archives New Zealand, and

 Responsibility for monitoring compliance

-- The University Librarian is responsible for monitoring compliance with this policy, by way of an annual report to the Deputy Vice-Chancellor Academic.
+- The University Librarian is responsible for monitoring compliance with this policy, by way of an annual report to the Vice-Chancellor.

-- Breaches of this policy must be reported to the Deputy Vice-Chancellor Academic, and may result in disciplinary action under the Staff Code of Conduct.
+- Breaches of this policy must be reported to the Vice-Chancellor, and may result in disciplinary action under the Staff Code of Conduct.